udayshankark/PAA11_1/README.md

 should provide a competitive edge in the used car market.
 '''

-# LINK to the notebook: https://github.com/udayshankark/PAA11_1/blob/main/prompt.ipynb
+# LINK to the notebook: https://github.com/udayshankark/PAA11_1/blob/master/prompt_II.ipynb

-# Visualization images and report are located in the /images folder : https://github.com/udayshankark/PAA11_1/tree/main/images
+# Visualization images and report(used_car_sales.pdf) are located in the /images folder : https://github.com/udayshankark/PAA11_1/tree/master/images